actinia-org/actinia-introduction/docs/index.md

 * Selected status codes (see also [https://httpstatuses.com](https://httpstatuses.com)):
     * 200 - OK | All fine
     * 404 - Not Found | The requested resource was not found
-    * 401 - Unauthorized | The request is not authorized to be completed
+    * 401 - Unauthorized | The request was rejected, as the sender is not (or wrongly) authorized to be completed
     * 500 - Internal Server Error | Something went wrong while the server was processing your request

 **JSON format**

 JSON is a structured, machine readable format (while also human readable at the same time; in contrast to XML, at least for many people).
-[JSON](https://en.wikipedia.org/wiki/JSON) stands for Javascript Object Notation.
+[JSON](https://json.org/) is short for JavaScript Object Notation.

 ```bash
 # this command line...